Tuition for Credit Courses for 2022-23

-To qualify for a refund, the student is responsible for initiating a course drop in Admissions and Records by 5 p.m. on the published deadline; view COCC’s academic calendar - important dates by term for specific dates.
-Drop deadline dates are also posted on the student’s “Student Detail Schedule,” which is available by logging into the student’s Bobcat Web Account.
-Any debt owed to the College will be processed against the refund first, with the net balance remitted to the student within a reasonable processing period.
+To qualify for a refund, the student is responsible for initiating a course drop online via their Bobcat Web Account or by visiting or calling the Enrollment Services office by the published deadline; view the academic calendar for specific dates.
+Drop deadline dates are also posted on the student detail schedule, which is available in Bobcat Web Account.
+Any debt owed to the College will be processed against the refund first with the net balance remitted to the student within a reasonable processing period.

 Students may select a refund method via the Bobcat Web Account.
-Students select direct deposit into an existing bank account, direct deposit to a cashback Discover checking account, or paper check sent through postal mail to the mailing address on file at Central Oregon Community College.
+Students select direct deposit into an existing bank account or paper check sent through postal mail to the active mailing address on file at Central Oregon Community College.
 If a student does not select a refund method the refund will be processed by paper check.

 Short-Term Course Refunds

-To qualify for a refund the student must assure that a drop is processed either by visiting or calling the Enrollment Services office at any campus by the deadline.
-The drop must be submitted Monday-Friday, excluding holidays.
-See the short term class refund and drop schedule in the online academic calendar - important dates by term.
+To qualify for a refund, the student must ensure that a drop is processed either online via their Bobcat Web Account or by visiting or calling the Enrollment Services office at any campus by the published deadline.
+See the short-term class refund and drop schedule in the academic calendar.

 Full-Term Course Refunds

-Tuition is refundable up to 5 p.m. on Friday of the second week of the term, (1 p.m. during Summer term).
+Tuition is refundable up to 5 p.m. on Friday of the second week of the term (may be earlier for Summer term; see the academic calendar).
 No portion of the tuition and fees is refundable after this date.
 Students who fail to drop a course by this deadline will be responsible for full payment.

 Students with federal financial aid may owe a repayment if they completely withdraw from courses.
 See the Financial Aid section for details.

-Tuition and fees are due by the second Friday of the term.
-Payment may be made online with Visa, Discover or MasterCard; or in person with cash, check, Visa, Discover or MasterCard.
+Tuition and fees are due by the second Friday of the term (may be earlier for Summer term; see the academic calendar).
+Payment may be made online with Visa, Discover or MasterCard; or in person with cash, check, Visa, Discover, or Mastercard.
 Students who cannot meet this deadline should apply for a tuition payment plan through Admissions and Records by the tuition deadline.
 A tuition payment plan does not relieve the student of an obligation to meet registration and/or withdrawal (drop) deadlines for refund purposes.

 Payment of the stipulated tuition and fees entitles all registered credit students, full-time or part-time, to all services maintained by the College.
-These services include use of the Library, Tutoring Center, laboratories and equipment in connection with courses for which the students are registered, access to the student newspaper and admission to special events sponsored by the College.
+These services include use of the library, tutoring, laboratories and equipment in connection with courses for which the students are registered, access to the student newspaper, and admission to special events sponsored by the College.
 No reduction in tuition and fees is made for students who do not intend to use these services.

-The College reserves the right to make changes in tuition and fees without notice; however, any changes made during a term will not become effective until the next term.
+The College reserves the right to make changes in tuition and fees without notice; however, any changes made during a term will not become effective until the following term.

 Tuition Payment Plan

-Central Oregon Community College makes every effort to ensure that students with financial need have access to its programs and courses of study.
-Students with general questions may find their answers on the Financial Aid web page.
+Central Oregon Community College makes every effort to ensure that students with financial need have access to its programs and courses.
+Students with general questions may find their answers on the Financial Aid page.
 For more specific questions, contact the Financial Aid office located in the Boyle Education Center.
-Students are encouraged to submit their Free Application for Federal Student Aid (FAFSA) or Oregon Student Aid Application (ORSAA) as soon after October 1 as possible to be considered for maximum eligibility.
-Students who are not eligible to complete the FAFSA may apply for the ORSAA.
-A completed ORSAA is required for the Oregon Opportunity Grant, Oregon Promise Grant and certain OSAC Scholarships.
+Students are encouraged to submit their Free Application for Federal Student Aid (FAFSA®) or Oregon Student Aid Application (ORSAA) as soon after October 1 as possible to be considered for maximum eligibility.
+Students who are not eligible to complete the FAFSA® may apply for the ORSAA.
+A completed ORSAA is required for the Oregon Opportunity Grant, Oregon Promise Grant, and certain OSAC scholarships.
 Apply for the ORSAA each year beginning October 1.
 The federal school code for COCC is 003188.

 Who May Be Considered for Financial Aid?

-In order to comply with general federal eligibility provisions at COCC, students must:
+In order to comply with general federal eligibility provisions at the College, students must:

 - be U.S. citizens or eligible non-citizens with appropriate documentation;

-- be enrolled as certificate-seeking or degree-seeking students with declared majors at COCC;
+- be enrolled in an eligible certificate or degree program with declared majors at COCC;

 - maintain satisfactory academic progress;

-In order to receive aid from COCC, students must complete the application materials, including the FAFSA or ORSAA each year, be eligible according to applicable criteria and be enrolled in and attend credit classes at COCC.
+In order to receive aid, students must complete application materials (including the FAFSA® or ORSAA) each year, be eligible according to applicable criteria, and be enrolled in and attend credit classes at the College.